sunnyysetia/sunny-stack/apps/api/src/core/wtf-is-this.md

-Core module encompasses thigns that are used by many other modules, e.g. sotrage, db, email
+Core module encompasses thigns that are used by many other modules, e.g. storage, db, email